 Increase in Minimum Salary Threshold

-From 4 April 2024, applications for the Health and Care Visa for roles on national pay scales increased to £23,200 annually from the previous amount of £20,960.
+From 4 April 2024, the annual salary for Health and Care Visa applications for roles on national pay scales will increase to £23,200, up from the previous amount of £20,960.
 The threshold for roles that are not on a national pay scale is set at £29,000.

 If you’re applying for a health and care role or to work with an NHS organisation, your earnings must meet the new minimum thresholds or the occupation-specific rate for the role, whichever is higher.